What are prerequisite subjects?

 I didn't complete an approved subject as part of my degree, what can I do?

-A prerequisite subject is a subject or sequence of subjects which must be completed before entering a course of study.
-Many programs at The University of Melbourne have prerequisite subjects that must be completed in order to be eligible to apply.
-The selection requirements for the course you are interested in will normally specify these requirements.
+A prerequisite subject is a subject or sequence of subjects which must be completed before entering a program of study.
+Many programs at The University of Melbourne have prerequisites that must be completed in order to be eligible to apply.
+The selection requirements for the program you are interested in will normally specify these requirements.

 The Doctor of Medicine, Doctor of Dental Surgery and Doctor of Physiotherapy have very specific prerequisites.
-For all three courses, the prerequisites must have been completed no more than ten years prior to commencing.
+For all three courses, the prerequisites must have been completed within ten years prior to commencing.

 If you have not completed the subjects at the time you apply, you may still submit an application if you provide evidence of enrolment in approved subjects in the second half of the year.
-If you receive an offer, you will need to provide evidence of completion no later than the December of the year in which you applied.
+If you receive an offer, you will need to provide evidence of completion.

 Doctor of Medicine and Doctor of Dental Surgery

-The Doctor of Medicine (MD) and Doctor of Dental Surgery (DDS) require prerequisite subjects in anatomy, biochemistry and physiology taught at the second-year level, or equivalent.
+The Doctor of Medicine (MD) and Doctor of Dental Surgery (DDS) require prerequisite subjects in anatomy, biochemistry and physiology taught at the second-year level, or equivalent, with prerequisite subjects to have completed within 10 years of commencing the Doctor of Medicine and Doctor of Dental Surgery.
+For example, if applying for the 2018 intake then prerequisite subjects must have been completed from 2008 onwards.

-It is possible that a combined sequence of subjects may be required for a single prerequisite, and these subjects will be marked on our list of assessed subjects as conditional.
+It is possible that a combined sequence of subjects may be required for a single prerequisite, and these subjects will be grouped together on our list of assessed subjects.

 Doctor of Physiotherapy

-Approved anatomy and physiology subjects on the lists of approved subjects below will satisfy the requirements for the Doctor of Physiotherapy.
-A list of additional subjects which have been approved specifically for the Doctor of Physiotherapy is available from the Melbourne School of Health Sciences.
+Approved anatomy and physiology subjects / courses for the MD and DDS will satisfy the requirements for the Doctor of Physiotherapy.
+A list of additional subjects / courses which have been approved specifically for the Doctor of Physiotherapy is available from entry requirements for the DPT.

-We compare your subjects to the recommended subjects here at The University of Melbourne using the following criteria:
+For the MD and DDS we compare your subjects to the recommended subjects at the University of Melbourne using the following criteria:

 Year level: 2nd year equivalent